-The starter is activated POSSIBLE CAUSES WHAT TO DO The instrument panel indicator lights are weak or fail to light up and the starter does not turn.
+The starter is activated POSSIBLE CAUSES WHAT TO DO Warning lights dim or fail to come on; the starter does not run.
 Battery terminals disconnected, oxidised or incorrectly secured.
 Retighten, reconnect or clean them if they are oxidised.
 Battery discharged or worn.
 Connect another battery to the faulty battery.
 Refer to the paragraph "Battery: troubleshooting" in Section 5 or replace the battery if necessary.
 Do not push the vehicle if the steering column is locked.
 The engine will not start.
 Starting conditions are not fulfilled.
 Refer to the information on "Starting/stopping the engine" in Section 2.
 The steering column remains locked.
 Steering wheel locked.
-To unlock, move the key and steering wheel (see "Starting, stopping the engine" in Section 2).
+To unlock, move the key and the steering wheel (refer to the information on the "Ignition switch" in Section 2).

-POSSIBLE CAUSES WHAT TO DO Tyres not inflated to the correct pressure, incorrectly balanced or damaged.
+On the road POSSIBLE CAUSES WHAT TO DO Vibrations.
+Tyres not inflated to the correct pressure, incorrectly balanced or damaged.
 Check the tyre pressures: if this is not the problem, have them checked by an approved Dealer.
+Coolant boiling in the coolant reservoir.
 Mechanical fault: damaged cylinder head gasket.
 Stop the engine.
 Contact an approved Dealer.
+Smoke under the bonnet.
 Short circuit or cooling system leak.
 Stop, switch off the ignition, stand away from the vehicle and contact an approved dealer.
-The level is too low.
-Top up the engine oil level (refer to the information on "Engine oil level: topping up/filling" in Section 4).
-Loss of oil pressure.
+The oil pressure warning light comes on: while cornering or braking The level is too low.
+Top up the engine oil level (refer to the information on "Engine oil level: topping up/filling" in Section 4). is slow to go out or remains lit under acceleration Loss of oil pressure.
 Stop the vehicle and contact an approved Dealer.
-Tyres not inflated to the correct pressure, incorrectly balanced or damaged.
-Mechanical fault: damaged cylinder head gasket.
-Short circuit or cooling system leak.
-The level is too low.
+White smoke from the exhaust.
+This is not necessarily a fault.
+Smoke may be caused by regeneration of the particle filter.
+Refer to the information on "Special features of diesel versions" in Section 2.

 On the road POSSIBLE CAUSES WHAT TO DO Steering becomes heavy.
 Assistance overheating.
-Fault with the electric assistance motor.
-Fault in the assistance system.
-Drive carefully at reduced speed, be aware of the level of force in the steering wheel needed to turn the wheels.
-Consult an approved dealer The engine overheats.
-The coolant temperature indicator and the warning light STOP come on.
+Consult an approved Dealer.
+The engine overheats.
+The coolant temperature indicator and the STOP warning light come on.
 Engine cooling fan not working.
 Stop the vehicle, switch off the engine and contact an approved Dealer.
 Coolant leaks.
 Check the coolant reservoir: it should contain fluid.
 If there is no coolant, consult an approved Dealer as soon as possible.